analysiscenter/batchflow/doc/parallel.md

         # do not process anything, just return a function which will be run as a separate process
         return mpc_fn
 ```
 Multiprocessing requires all code and data to be serialized (with [pickle](https://docs.python.org/3/library/pickle.html)) in order to be sent to another process.
 And many classes and methods are not so easy (or even impossible) to pickle.
-That is why we chose to parallelize functions.
-And with these thoughts in mind you should carefully consider your parallelized function and the arguments it receives.
+That is why to parallelize functions might be a better choice.
+Nevertheless, with all these thoughts in mind you should carefully consider your parallelized function and the arguments it receives.

 Besides, you might want to implement a thorough logging mechanism as multiprocessing configurations are susceptible to hanging up.
 Without logging it would be quite hard to understand what happened and then debug your code.